 Operating segments are components engaged in business operations that may earn revenues or incur expenses, whose operating results are regularly reviewed by the chief operating decision maker (CODM) and for which discrete financial information is available.
-The CODM is a person or a group of persons who allocate resources and measure the Group's performance.
-The CODM functions are performed by Management Board.
+The CODM is a person or a group of persons who allocate resources and measure the Bank performance.
+The CODM functions are performed by Management Board of the Bank.